-If a child did do that it's somewhat strange, they only destroyed that one massive display of eyeshadow.
+If a child did that its somewhat strange, they only destroyed that one massive display of eyeshadow.
 There are two palettes and plenty of colorful liners untouched lower within a child's reach.
 I have been to Sephora plenty of times with small children, and most little kids cannot reach that high.

 I can't imagine a small child's finger doing that much damage the purple shadow where the pan is showing.
-In my opinion, it looks like someone did that with something sharp like an acrylic nail.
+It looks like someone did that with something sharp like an acrylic nail.

-Of course, individuals who have not raised any children say half of the ignorant things like well you should you should watch your kids.
+Individuals who have raised no children say half of the ignorant things like well you should you should watch your kids.
 Nobody even came out to say they saw it happen.
-The things that people who have not raised a child sometimes say are very rude.
+Some of the comments are vulgar.
 I think someone who just has not experienced what it is like to raise children who are little human beings with minds of their own is like a backseat driver.
 Sure, in theory, you may think you know best, but you're not in the driver's seat, are you?

 I am not trying to be insensitive here but since when has everyone become parenting experts.
-Not only do people who have not raised children like to say rude and somewhat damaging things like leash the child (check the tweet a guy said that) but other parents love to slam the mother.
+Not only people who have not raised children like to say rude and somewhat damaging things like leash the child (check the tweets) but other parents love to slam the mother.
 I guess your child never once embarrassed you in public then?
 Perhaps broke something expensive.

 I am going to just call it for what it is posting that picture got the Makeup Artist a lot of attention.
 It was petty of her to take a picture and give a parenting lecture when she did not even see what happened.

-We do not know a child did that and commenting parents should not be bringing kids to inappropriate places (Sephora) is judgemental, and someone has to call people out on this.
+We do not know a child did that and commenting parents should not be bringing kids to inappropriate places (Sephora) is judgemental.
+Someone needs to call BS on this.